 An issue of The Ultimates had Batmanclone Nighthawk break his ankle trying to pull off a Dynamic Entry by jumping off a building to attack some mooks.
-The same issue it even deconstructs the concept of a Ragtag Bunch of Misfits by showing how badly a group of people (The Defenders), inexperienced at superheroing, with the exception of one, performs during their first outing as superheroes.
+The same issue deconstructs the concept of a Ragtag Bunch of Misfits by showing how badly a group of people (The Defenders), inexperienced at superheroing, with the exception of one, perform during their first outing as superheroes.

 Old Man Logan revolves around a Legion of Doom wiping out the superheroes with sheer numbers after all the villains are able to finally put aside the personal differences that keep them apart in the mainstream continuity.

 A similar 'villain army' plot is central to the comic book series Wanted.

 A teenager with no powers or special training decides to become a superhero.
 Especially when Kick-Ass fights crime for the first time he ends up getting stabbed by one of the thugs.
 Then subverted by...most of the comic after that point.
 To start with, getting stabbed and hit by a car gave him just enough, very specific nerve damage to stop feeling almost any pain.